 Heat a non-stick griddle or large pan over medium heat.
 Once hot, grease, spray, or melt butter on the hot surface.
 When using an electric griddle, heat it somewhere between 300 and 350F.

 Immediately, pour ¼ cup of pancake batter onto the greased pan.
 Cook the pancakes for about 2 minutes, until the edges begin to look defined and bubbles form.
 Flip the pancakes over and cook for another minute on the other side.
-Avoid pressing down on the pancake after flipping; this will cause denser and chewy pancakes and undercooked batter as it oozes out on the sides.
-Remove the pancakes from the pan onto a plate and keep them warm while you cook the rest of the batter.
+Avoid pressing down on the pancakes after flipping; this will make them dense and chewy.
+Remove the pancakes from the pan onto a plate and keep them warm while you cook the rest.

 Serve: